GluuFederation/docs-ce-prod/3.1.3/source/authn-guide/intro.md

 Depending on your requirements, you can set both fields to the same authentication mechanism, or choose a different mechanism for each use case.

 ## Multiple Authentication Mechanisms
-The Gluu Server can concurrently support multiple authentication mechanisms, enabling Web and mobile apps ("clients") to request a specific type of authentication using the standard OpenID Connect request parameter: `acr_values`.
+The Gluu Server can concurrently support multiple authentication mechanisms, enabling Web and mobile apps ("clients") to request a specific type of authentication using the standard OpenID Connect request parameter: `acr_value`.

-In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable interception script.
-Click the update button at the bottom of the page to save your changes.
+In oxTrust, navigate to `Configuration` > `Manage Custom Scripts` > `Person Authentication` and check the `Enabled` box for each applicable authentication interception script.
+Click the `Update` button at the bottom of the page to save the changes.

 By default, users will get the default authentication mechanism as specified [above](#default-authentication-mechanism).
 However, using the OpenID Connect `acr_value`, web and mobile clients can request any *enabled* authentication mechanism.

-Authentication scripts can be enabled and disabled in the oxTrust interface.
-Enabled scripts can also be confirmed by checking the OP configuration URL, `https://<hostname>/.well-known/openid-configuration`, and finding the `"acr_values_supported"`.
+Enabled scripts can be confirmed by checking oxTrust or the Gluu OP configuration URL, `https://<hostname>/.well-known/openid-configuration`, and finding the `"acr_values_supported"`.

-Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#multi-factor-authentication-for-clients).
+Learn more about `acr_values` in the [OpenID Connect core scpec](http://openid.net/specs/openid-connect-core-1_0.html#acrSemantics) and in the Gluu Server [OpenID Connect docs](../admin-guide/openid-connect.md/#authentication).

 !!!
 Note
     All Gluu Server authentications are routed through oxAuth (the OP).
 You can take incoming SAML or CAS assertions from a 3rd party IDP, for example ADFS, and use that as the basis for an OpenID Connect session in Gluu.
 This enables seamless SSO across all your apps.

 ## Account Lockout Policy

-The default Gluu Server distribution includes an interception script to implement a basic account lockout policy which will deactivate a users account after a set number of consecutive failed login attempts.
+The default Gluu Server distribution includes an interception script to implement a basic account lockout policy, which will deactivate a user's account after a set number of consecutive failed login attempts.

 Learn how to [configure account lockout](./lockout.md).